wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 permalink: wavefront_introduction.html
 summary: Learn about Wavefront, its architecture, and its interfaces.
 ---
 Wavefront is a high-performance streaming analytics platform that helps you monitor and optimize your environment.
 Wavefront is unique because it can scale to very high data ingestion rates and query loads.
-That means you can collect data from many services and sources across your entire application stack, and can look at details for earlier data collected by Wavefront.
+You can collect data from many services and sources across your entire application stack, and can look at details for earlier data collected by Wavefront.

 ## What Can Wavefront Do?